mvz/code-kata-utrecht-2014-12-11/README.md

 ## Rules

-- Rectangular grid of cells.
 - Cells can be dead or alive.
+- Cells exist on a rectangular grid of a given height and width.
 - For each cell, consider its 8 neighbours.
 - A living cell stays alive if it has 2 or 3 living neighbours.
   Otherwise, it becomes dead.